areenkun/blog/urara/Eng/SQL/Basics about SQL/+page.svelte.md

 In order to modify specific column values of existing rows in the table, `update [table_name] set [col1 = val1, col2 = val2] where [conditions]`

-### Operators
+### Operat0rs
 * comparison operators: =, >, <, <=, >=, <> or != ("not equal")
 * boolean operators: AND, OR
 * arithmetic operators: +, -, *, /
 * concatenation operator: ||
 ## Join
 * `(INNER) JOIN`: Returns records that have matching values in both tables
 * `LEFT (OUTER) JOIN`: Returns all records from the left table, and the matched records from the right table
 * `RIGHT (OUTER) JOIN`: Returns all records from the right table, and the matched records from the left table
 * `FULL (OUTER) JOIN`: Returns all records when there is a match in either left or right table
 ### inner join
 To perform an inner join on two on more tables, simply list them all out in the `FROM` clause of a `SELECT` statement.